SR U class: British Railways

-The entire class was absorbed by British Railways in 1948, and was given the Power classification 4P3F, denoting a mixed traffic locomotive.
+The entire class was absorbed by British Railways in 1948, and in January 1949 was given the power classification 4MT, denoting a mixed traffic locomotive.
+In October 1953 this was revised to 4P3F.

 Livery was initially similar to the Southern Railway, though with "British Railways" on the tender, and an "S" prefix to the Southern number.
 This was succeeded by the British Railways mixed-traffic lined black livery with red, cream and grey lining and the British Railways crest on the tender.
 The British Railways standard numbering system was used to replace the Southern Railway system, and the class was allocated the series 31790–31809 for the K class rebuilds, and 31610–31639 for the rest.